Abhi00045/Blog..../README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your contributions align with the project's objectives and maintain code quality standards.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-We acknowledge the World Health Organization and other institutions for providing comprehensive data and research on malaria.